w3f/PPPs/proposals/0000-deprecate-storage-root-v1.md

 This extra parameter is problematic for two reasons:

-- It is redundant with the `state_version` field found in the runtime specification.
+- It is redundant with the `state_version` field found of the runtime specification.
 This introduces a corner case: what if the parameter provided to `ext_storage_root_version_2` or `ext_default_child_storage_root_version_2` has a different value than the field in the runtime specification?
 There is no clear to answer to that question, as it is clearly not something that a runtime is ever supposed to do.

 - The fact that the parameter is provided to the function meant to calculate the trie root hash gives the wrong impression that the provided `state_version` applies to the entire trie.
 This isn't the case, as each storage value of the trie has a `state_version` attached to it depending on when it was written, and a trie can contain a mix of version 0 and version 1 items.
 It would have been less confusing to provide this parameter to `ext_storage_set_version_1` and `ext_default_child_storage_set_version_1`.

-After discussion with some people, it seems that the introduction of these two host functions is indeed a mistake and was the result of a previous design experiment.
+After a previous discussion with the authors of the trie v1 feature, it seems that the introduction of these two host functions is indeed a mistake and was the result of a previous design experiment.
+This RFC comes from a desire to fix that small wart.

 ## Detailed Solution design
 The `ext_storage_root_version_2` and `ext_default_child_storage_root_version_2` host functions should be deprecated.
 Runtimes are encouraged to use `ext_storage_root_version_1` and `ext_default_child_storage_root_version_1` instead.